webeet-io/_onboarding_data/daily_tasks/day_4/readme.md

 - Clean and preprocess the data using Python.
 - Prepare the data for database insertion.
 - Write a Python script that connects to the database and appends the cleaned data.
-- Establish and enforce a primary key or foreign key relationship using the `DBN` field.

 By completing this task, you’ll practice translating raw CSV data into relational database entries while thinking critically about schema and data integrity.